hsnKET/spring-micro-services/README.md

 ## <b>INTRODUCTION</b>

-In this project we will see how to create how to create a simple application based on the microservice architecture.
+In this project we will see how to create a simple application based on the microservice architecture.
 So the application will be divided on 2 microservices (or 3 soon), so the first microservice for managing customers and second for managing bills (and third for products soon).

 ## <b>CUSTOMER SERVICE</b>